 Tristel NZ is based in Tauranga, North Island.
 Its team supervises product development, manufacture and all aspects of the supply chain process for the Stella decontamination system.
 The team also serves the New Zealand and Australia hospital infection control markets.
-In Australia, the Wipes System has been approved by the TGA.
+In Australia, the Wipes System has been approved by the TGA and is repeating the successes seen in other major healthcare markets.

-Tristel NZ sales in the year were £335,000 (2011: £88,000), an increase of 280.7% on the prior year.
+Tristel NZ sales in the year were \pm 735,000 (2012: \pm 335,000), an increase of 119.4% on the prior year.

-Shanghai Stella Medical Equipment Co.
-Limited, China (85% owned) Tristel Asia Limited, Hong Kong (85% owned)
+Tristel Medical Equipment (Shanghai) Ltd, China (85% owned) Tristel Asia Limited, Hong Kong (85% owned)

-SSME is based in Shanghai and its team is managing the regulatory process within China, Hong Kong and Taiwan for the three Tristel hospital infection prevention products - the Wipes System; Stella and Fuse, and the Surfaces range.
+Tristel Medical Equipment (Shanghai) Ltd is based in Shanghai and its team manages the regulatory process within China, Hong Kong and Taiwan for the three Tristel hospital infection prevention products - the Wipes System; Stella and Fuse, and the Surfaces range.
 We have received multiple approvals from the regulatory bodies in China and Hong Kong for these products.